matthieugomez/statar/README.md

 A set of R commands for Stata users built on dplyr and data.table.

+# Vector functions
-1. The package adds the following vector functions: partition and lead/lag
+The package adds the following vector functions: partition and lead/lag

 	````R
 	library(dplyr)
 	library(data.table)